mpolosak/SimpleSL/docs/statements.md

-# Statments
+# Statements
 ## import
 ```
 import path
 ```
 path is string literal
 Imports code from given path.
 Importing happens during parsing.
-Import statment is replaced with code written from file.
+Import statement is replaced with code written from file.

 ## return
 ```
-return statment?
+return statement?
 ```

-Exit function with result of executing given statment or () if no statment.
+Exit function with result of executing given statement or () if no statement.

 ## if
 ```